 Understanding Medicare Parts A B C & D

-Ask most people to define Medicare and they’ll tell you that it’s health care coverage from the federal government for people, age 65 and older or for people with certain disabilities.
-That’s certainly true.
-But to be sure you’re getting the most from your Medicare coverage, it’s important to understand all of Medicare’s parts, and what each one covers.
+Medicare can certainly be confusing.
+To be sure you’re getting the most from your Medicare coverage, it’s importation to understand all of Medicare’s parts and what each one covers.

-To determine if you’re eligible for Medicare, you can use the Medicare Eligibility Tool at Medicare.gov.
+To determine whether you are eligible for Medicare, use the Medicare Eligibility Tool.

 Understanding Medicare Parts A through D

-Part A-Medicare Part A is often referred to as hospital insurance.
-It helps cover expenses if you’re ever admitted to the hospital, for any reason.
-However, Part A helps cover more than just hospital stays.
-It also helps cover:
+Medicare Part A is often referred to as hospital insurance.
+It helps cover expenses whenever you’re admitted to a hospital as well as:

 - Inpatient care at a skilled nursing facility